facebook/react-native/packages/rn-tester-e2e/README-describedAllFoldersAndFiles.md

 Runner file which combines feature file and steps file.
 Runner file imports steps file and declares step functions in the same order as in the feature file

 ## screenObjects 📱
 Screen object files based on Page Object Pattern.
-One file defines all neccessary elements to interact with.
+One file defines all necessary elements to interact with.
 These elements are defined as screen class variables, they are used by the steps file

 # root files 📄
 ## e2e-config.js